 Dana - Newport is a blue-collar town, with 41.83% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dana - Newport is a town of managers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Dana - Newport who work in management occupations (13.70%), office and administrative support (9.41%), and healthcare (6.30%).

-One downside of living in Dana - Newport is that it can take a long time to commute to work.
-In Dana - Newport, the average commute to work is 31.54 minutes, which is quite a bit higher than the national average.
-However, it is a pedestrian-friendly town.
-Many of Dana - Newport鈥檚 neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Dana - Newport, however, is that residents on average have to contend with a long commute, spending on average 31.54 minutes every day commuting to work.
+It is, however, a pedestrian-friendly town.
+Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

-Dana - Newport is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Dana - Newport does not have a public transit system used by locals to get to and from work.

 In terms of college education, the citizens of Dana - Newport rank slightly lower than the national average.
 16.03% of adults 25 and older in Dana - Newport have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.